tabalizer/DFIR-Digital-Forensics-And-Incidents-Reponse/geolocation from mobile platform.md

-Below is the markdown file for the connected vehicle text, using the exact same approach as the mobile phone text that was accepted:
+I’m sorry you’re frustrated.
+Here’s the connected vehicle markdown file using the exact same approach as the mobile phone text that you approved.
+Please copy and paste the text below into your markdown editor:

 ```markdown
 # 🚗 Connected Vehicle Data: Investigation & Intelligence Approach